PMArkive/SMEncounterRNGTool/README.md

 7. Press A at the Continue Screen or press B to exit QR Scan, start the timer at the same time.
 8. Start the dialogue until the [final screen](#final-screen-when-pressing-a), wait for the timer.
 9. When the timer is done, click A at the same time, receive or battle with the Pokemon.
-10. If the Pokemon is not the one you want, calibrate the Pre-Timer and try again
+10. If the Pokemon is not the one you want, find the frame you actully hit, put it in the Time Calculator, calibrate the Pre-Timer and try again

 ### With PokeCalcNTR
  1. Select the `Pokemon` you would like to RNG.